jakepearson/quickie/README.md

 * Runs every time a clojure file in your project changes
 * Uses (Clansi)[https://github.com/ams-clj/clansi] to show a red or green bar to know if you tests are passing
 * Filters out exception stacktraces to remove cruft
+* Pass in a test matcher to change which tests are run from the command line.

 ## Usage

 Use this for project-level plugins:

-Put `[quickie "0.2.3"]` into the `:plugins` vector of your project.clj.
+Put `[quickie "0.2.4"]` into the `:plugins` vector of your project.clj.

     $ lein quickie

 By default all namespaces in your classpath with that contain your project name and end with the work `test` will be tested for each run.
-To change this, add a line like this to your project.clj `:test-matcher #"my regular expression"`
+To change this, add a line like this to your project.clj `:test-matcher #"my regular expression"`.
+Alternatively, you can call to quickie via the command line with the regex you wish to use (`lein quickie foo`).

 Hit ctrl+c whenever you are done.
 Have fun!